MicroShed/boost/README.md

 2. Create an Open Liberty server
 3. Thin the Spring Boot project application
 4. Install the application to the server
-5. Install and add the springBoot-1.5 feature to the server configuration
+5. Install and add appropriate Liberty feature to the server configuration
 6. Package the server and application into a runnable jar